Speaking of Health7 anger management tips to prevent relationship damageOctober 06, 2022

 For someone who never thought she wanted children, Nicole Whipple went through more than most women do just to get pregnant.
-Whipple and her boyfriend, Keith Wuollet, lived happily together at their home in Red Wing, Minn.
+Whipple and her boyfriend, Keith Wuollet, lived happily together at their home in Red Wing, Minnesota.
 The couple had been dating four years when he convinced her that they should start a family.
 A nurse practitioner at Mayo Clinic Health System in Red Wing removed her intrauterine device (IUD), which is a small contraceptive device.
-Whipple was given the green light to start “trying” and was told that she could get pregnant as early as next month, but that it could take up to a year.
+Whipple was given the green light to start trying and was told that she could get pregnant as early as next month, but that it could take up to a year.

 One year of trying to conceive naturally went without success.
-Results from an ultrasound and other tests found both Whipple and Wuollet had no underlying health issues that should prevent them from getting pregnant.
-There can be many causes of infertility.
-There can be male and female factors, and the majority of time the reason for infertility is unknown.”
-Upon receiving this news, Whipple was both frustrated and devastated.
+Results from an ultrasound and other tests found Whipple and Wuollet had no underlying health issues that should prevent them from getting pregnant.
+There can be many causes of infertility, male and female.
+The majority of time, the reason for infertility is unknown.
+Upon receiving this news, Whipple was frustrated and devastated.
 “I’m very in-tune with my body, have always had normal menstruation cycles and was only 34 years old, so I just assumed getting pregnant would be easy,” says Whipple.

-Whipple was referred to Dr. Thompson and scheduled her first appointment for April 8, 2015.
-Before digging into personal health histories and asking a number of questions about the couple’s sex life, Dr. Thompson began with a very frank conversation about the commitment that’s involved in the treatment process and explained to them that there is no guarantee that conception will occur.
-“In every case we individualize treatment and try our best,” says Thompson.
-After Whipple and Wuollet committed to the treatment process and agreed to support one another through it, Dr. Thompson explained the options and the costs associated with each.
+Whipple scheduled her first appointment for April 2015.
+Before digging into personal health histories and asking a number of questions about the couple’s sex life, her physician began with a frank conversation about the commitment that’s involved in the treatment process and explained to them that there is no guarantee that conception will occur.
+In every case, treatment is individualized and best efforts are made.
+After the couple committed to the treatment process and agreed to support one another through it, options and costs were explained.
 In many cases, infertility treatments are not covered by health insurance.

 Upon her arrival, it was decided an induction, a procedure used to stimulate uterine contractions before labor begins on its own, would be scheduled for the next morning.
 After 28 hours of unsuccessful attempts to dilate the cervix with medication, Whipple felt exhausted but she didn’t want to give up hope on having a vaginal delivery.
 Her medical team suggested an additional induction option which led to her water breaking.
 The team started her on pitocin, a natural hormone that causes the uterus to contract.
-Whipple’s labor progressed and the medical team moved her to the operating room, which was fully-equipped and staffed for the delivery of a premature infant, an infant born before 37 weeks.
+Whipple’s labor progressed, and the medical team moved her to the operating room, which was fully equipped and staffed for the delivery of a premature infant, an infant born before 37 weeks.
 Thirty minutes later, Whipple delivered a baby boy, weighing in at a healthy 5 lbs., 13 oz.
-Baby Weston had difficulty sucking, swallowing and breathing all at the same time, and he was jaundice, so he stayed in the Intermediate Special Care Nursery (ISCN) to receive extra care.
+Baby Weston had difficulty sucking, swallowing and breathing all at the same time, and he was jaundiced, so he stayed in the Intermediate Special Care Nursery to receive extra care.
 “Leaving him at the hospital was one of the hardest things I’ve ever done, but knowing he was in the hands of some of the world’s top specialists helped reassure me that he was going to be just fine,” says Whipple.

 Bringing baby home

 Less than two weeks later, Weston was strong enough as a newborn to come home.
 “We are so fortunate to have such an amazing health care organization in our backyard.
 Our experience was seamless — from the care we received in Red Wing to our transition to Rochester and our journey back to Red Wing,” says Whipple.
-“Weston is doing amazingly well and we can’t imagine life without him.”
+“Weston is doing amazingly well, and we can’t imagine life without him.”

 Although it’s probably too soon to even think about a second baby, Whipple notes, “Anything is possible.”